sujaymundada/Operating-Systems/README.md

 OS-X was also initially tried up as a microkernel architecture.
 But due to efficiency issue they started pushing some things back into the kernel mode to reduce the IPC overhead.

-4. Modules - All modern OS use this.
+4. Modular - All modern OS use this.
 Highly Modular and efficient.
 Core kernel and then you can extend its functionality that you can import as modules when you boot up.
 At run times the modules get imported in the process and thus this runs like a single monolithic process.
 Advatages of microkernel -- software engineering benefits and efficiency because of monolithic process.